TeamWox SDK: How to Add Page into TeamWox Module

 Adding a New Page to Visual Studio Project

-Let's add to the project a page that will display simple text.
-Open the HelloWorld project, which we have worked with in the previous article.
-Add the CPageNumberThree class responsible for displaying a new Page 3 (there are already two pages in the module, let add the third).
-Relative link to the new page will be '/helloworld/number_three'.
+Let's add into project a page that will display simple text.
+Open the HelloWorld project, which we've worked with in the previous article.
+Add the СPageNumberThree class responsible for displaying a new Page 3 (there are already two pages in the module, let add the third).
+Relative link to the new page will be /helloworld/number_three.

 Page class consists of a header file (.h) with class description and the source code file (.cpp) with its implementation.
-According to the project structure, pages should be in the 'Pages\' subfolder of the root 'HelloWorld\' folder of our module.
+According the the project structure, pages should be in the \Pages subfolder of the root HelloWorld\ folder of our module.

 2. Select Header File (.h) template and enter the name PageNumberThree.
-In the Location field, specify the '<TeamWox SDK_install_dir>\Modules\HelloWorld\Pages\' folder (the file will be located in this folder) and click Add.
+In the Location field, specify the <TeamWox SDK installation folder>\Modules\HelloWorld\Pages\ folder (the file will be located in this folder) and click Add.

 Adding a New Page Class